Inflect logo

 FactorRating / DataNotes

-Disaster RiskModerate (4.5/10)High exposure to seismic and flood-related events requires resilient data center design.
+Disaster RiskModerate (4.5/10)Significant exposure to seismic, tsunami, and flood-related events.

-Tax IncentivesYesConcessions and exemptions are available for facilities in designated economic zones.
+Tax IncentivesVariesDC-specific concessions may be available in designated special economic zones.

-Sales Tax12% VAT – as of September 2025Standard Value Added Tax rate for Indonesia.
+Sales Tax12% VAT – as of September 2025Standard national Value Added Tax rate applies to services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Surabaya data centers as of September 2025.
-Businesses require private network connections to the primary cloud hub in Jakarta to establish dedicated access to major cloud service providers.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Surabaya, as of September 2025.
+Businesses require dedicated network connections, like PNI or wavelength services, to access the primary cloud regions located in Jakarta.

 Power Analysis